dartmouth-cs98/Quantum-Tetris/README.md

 </section>
 ```

 As you can see, this is just some good old HTML, but we do have a few things we should notice.
 First of all, all the {} are part of the jinja syntax.
 They allow us to create placeholders for dynamic data in static HTML, or even run some simple if statements and for loops.
 For instance, if you look inside the nav component, you will see that we are rendering the nav bar differently based on whether we have a logged in user (```{% if g.user %}```).
 The ```{% block header %}``` and ```{% block content %}``` parts will get replaced by whatever we write in our other templates.
+However, the nav bar will be the same for each page.
 Again, you can follow the jinja link above if you want to find out more about it!

 Now we are ready to write other templates!
 Create a auth folder under templates to store all the authentication related templates.
 Let's write one for the registration page and in register.html.